pnnl/ExaGO/.gitlab/pnnl/README.md

 To run on our HPC clusters at PNNL while hosting our code base on GitHub, we utilize PNNL's CI/CD services on GitLab.

 With GitLab premium, integration between GitHub and GitLab is included.
+The tier of GitLab that we have does not and did not initially support this.
+While switching to premium would alleviate some of the burden here, our technical requirements expanded having to test on more than one cluster.
 This is how we have architected a solution with the base level GitLab offering.

 The PNNL GitLab repository is a push mirror of the GitHub.
 So whenever a commit is pushed to a pull request or the `main` branch - the changes are pushed to the GitLab and a CI pipeline is triggered.